 There are a limited number of graduate teaching and research assistantships in the program for which many students apply.
 As the number and types of assistantships become known, the applications are reviewed by a faculty committee, who make selections.
-Because of the length of their time in the program, PhD students receive first consideration for many, but not all positions.
+Per mandates from the Office of the University Provost, PhD students receive first consideration for assistantship positions.
 As teaching and research assistantships become available through the College of Integrative Sciences and Arts, announcements are posted via the student listsery (CEDSTUD).